Where can I store my personal belongings?

 What does the duty involve?

 The council has to do what is reasonable to prevent loss or damage to your property.
 The council can arrange removals, arrange storage and gain entry to a property to recover your belongings

 The council can make charges for the protection of your property, and most councils do this.
 Charges may be waived by some councils for people on low incomes or benefit.
 It is likely to be cheaper and more practical for you to arrange removals and storage yourself if you are able to.

 If the council loses touch with you, or the duty to protect your property ends, the council may be able to dispose of your property.
-It has to follow specific procedures in order to do this.
-If it does not do so you may be able to take court action to get compensation.
+They have to follow specific procedures in order to do this.
+If they don’t do so you may be able to take court action to get compensation.

 When does the duty end?